Cajun & Creole

 Boudin

-Boudin is one of the most famous and beloved Cajun recipes.
+Boudin is one of the most famous and beloved Cajun and Creole recipes.
 This excellent version has no liver (which is why I love it).
-This is a great dish to make and it freezes well.
+This is a great sausage to make and it freezes well.
 Many people cut the casing off the boudin before eating it.
-This dish is a good one to learn because once you have mastered its…
+This dish is a good one to learn because, once you have…

 -